cgpalmer/ms3-project-2/README.md

 As a returning user, I want to search through my own reports.                                                 | I expect to be able to search through my own reports. | I can intuitively search through my own reports in the dashboard over.
 The collapsible is already open to draw my attention.
 I filled out the form and I receive the results in the same style as searching the whole database.
 As a returning user, I want to be able to add a report and it go into my collection.                          | I expect to add a report and then find it in my results| I clicked the link to add a report in the dashboard and it took me to the same add report link as a new user.
 Once I had added the report, I could then find it by searching ym reports in the dashboard.
 As a returning user, I want to be able to modify one of my reports.                                          | I expect to be able to pick a report and update any of the elements | I could edit any of the reports after doing a search in the dashboard.
 I can then update any of the elements and, if untouched, the rest stay the same.
 As a returning user, I want to be able to delete one of my reports.                                          | I expect to pick a report, click delete and then confirm my delete | I can select any of my reports, click delete, view the report and confirm delete.
-I am then taken back to the dashboard and receive feedback that my report has been sucessfully deleted.
+I am then taken back to the dashboard and receive feedback that my report has been successfully deleted.
 As a returning user, I want to be able to change my preferred name.                                          | I expect to be able to changed my preferred name and receive feedback| I can change my preferred name in the settings page, which I can access intuitively from the dashboard.
 I am informed of my current preferred name before I change the name and then receive feedback once I have changed it to let me know I was successful.
 As a returning user, I want to be able to change my email.                                                   | I expect to be able to change the email address associate with my account | Like the password, I can change my email in the settings.
 When I change the email address, I get feedback to say I was successful.
 Also, all of my reports have been swapped over to my new email.
 As a returning user, I want to be able to change my password.                                                | I expect to be able to change my password securely | I can change my password int he settings page.
 If I input my old password correctly, I can change my password.
 I received feedback to let me know I was successful.